 Asher is also a Certified Yoga Teacher with 200hr from Kindness Yoga and the recipient of multiple fellowships, including the National Sexuality Summer Institute.

-Asher is currently working on research with the faculty at CU Denver in an effort to educate counselors-in-training about transgender, non-binary and gender expressive populations.
+Asher has worked on research with the faculty at CU Denver in an effort to educate counselors-in-training about transgender, non-binary and gender expressive populations.

-Asher believes that continuing education and certifications are not only beneficial, but critical to IPC and its clientss.
+Asher believes that continuing education and certifications are not only beneficial, but critical to IPC and its clients.

 As a passionate learner and someone who cares deeply about the field of counseling psychology, Asher works purposefully to keep up with advancements in both the mental health and social justice fields.